wp-plugins/offsite-post/readme.txt

 == Installation ==

-1. Upload 'dirtysuds-category-thumbnail' to the '/wp-content/plugins/' directory
+1. Upload 'offsite-post' to the '/wp-content/plugins/' directory
-2. Activate **DirtySuds - Category Thumbnail** through the 'Plugins' menu in WordPress
+2. Activate **Offsite Post** through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = Who can I contact for support? =

-Pat Hawks is the man for that job. [pat@dirtysuds.com](mailto:pat@dirtysuds.com)
+Pat Hawks is the man for that job. [plugins@dirtysuds.com](mailto:plugins@dirtysuds.com)

 == Changelog ==